obiordu/obiordu.github.io/blog.md

 ---

-### How to setup a free blog with markdown and github pages
+### How to Set Up a Free Blog with Markdown and GitHub Pages
 *April 10, 2021*

 A guide to creating your own blog using GitHub Pages and Markdown.
 Learn how to set up your own professional blog using free tools and simple markdown syntax.